Gosplendo/ConfirmationCard-YoutubeCard/README.txt

 	or edit the information (new tab to deeplink).

 Assemblies Video:
-	This card embeds an unlisted information YouTube video about assemblies.
-If a use clicks on the white portions of the card (not the title) then the card will open up into a page and display the video there.
+	This card embeds an unlisted informational YouTube video about assemblies.
+If a user clicks on the white portions of the card (not the title) then the card will open up into a page and display the video there.